HarshKapadia2/networking/tls.md

 - Type of Public/Asymmetric Key Cryptography.
 - (Secret) Key exchange protocol for a shared secret between two devices who want to start communication.
-- The established shared secret is then used to derive symmetric keys with Private/Symmetric/Secret Key Encryption algorithms like AES (because Private Key Cryptography is faster than Public Key Cryptography).
+- The established shared secret is then used to derive symmetric keys with Private/Symmetric/Secret Key Cryptography ciphers like AES (because Private Key Cryptography is faster than Public Key Cryptography).
 - Some types
   - ECDHE (Elliptic Curve Diffie-Hellman Ephemeral) (Ephemeral implies generating a key every time a conversation takes place, ie, very frequently.)
   - X255i9 (A type of Elliptic Curve Diffie-Hellman that uses Curve25519.)